Britain’s trade deficit with the rest of the world went up again in June, as the amount of goods and services being imported to the country grew.

 What about the pound?

-However, the depreciation of sterling has pushed up the price of both exports and imports over the past year, though both fell in the second quarter of this year.
+The depreciation of sterling has pushed up the price of both exports and imports over the past year, though both fell in the second quarter of this year.

 Export prices were down one per cent in the period compared to the first quarter, marking the first negative growth since the fourth quarter of 2015.
 Import prices also fell 0.8 per cent, lagging behind the 1.2 per cent increase in the pound’s value during this time.